VConflux/terraform-boto3-synergy/Status reporting using Terraform and Boto3 script for EC2 Instance/tf_modules/Readme.md

 ## Overview

-This repository contains Terraform configurations for managing AWS EC2 instances and VPCs.
+This task contains Terraform configurations for managing AWS EC2 instances and VPCs.
 The configurations are organized into different folders:

 - **`key_pair`**: Contains Terraform files for managing EC2 key pairs.
 - **` ec2_instance & vpc`**: Contains Terraform files for creating and managing EC2 instances & setting up VPCs and related networking components.